San Antonio Canyon

-San Antonio Canyon (Cañón de San Antonio) is a submarine canyon located ofshore San Antonio, Valparaíso Region, Chile.
+San Antonio Canyon (Cañón de San Antonio) is a submarine canyon located offshore San Antonio, Valparaíso Region, Chile.
 The canyon crosses almost the whole continental shelf.
 It has a slope of 2° from its upper parts near the coast to 80 km offshore, then slope increases to a mean of 6.3°.
 The main channel has a large tributary coming from the south.